andrewchambers/blackhole/README.md

 ```
 $ hook $data
-$ rm $data
 ```

 finally removes the data.
-If any hook returns non zero, blackhole exits with 1.
+If any hook returns non zero, blackhole exits with 1, hook processing ends with the first hook error.

 Configuration: